Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 5. Click **Explore** from the upper menu bar.
 You should now see your lineage, tests, and documentation coming through successfully.

 <!-- ------------------------ -->
-## Create downstream dbt project that accesses base project
+## Connect two dbt projects together
 Duration: 10

 In this section, you will set up the downstream project, "Jaffle | Finance", and cross-project reference the `fct_orders` model from the foundational project.
 Navigate to the Develop page to set up our project: